MathCancer/PhysiCell/README.md

 + Fixed calcification bug reported in issue [133](https://github.com/MathCancer/PhysiCell/issues/133).
 Thank you, @JulianoGianlupi!

 + Fixed typo in cell signals that used `contact with dead dell` instead of `contact with dead cell`

++ Changed default full data output to 60 minutes (to match the SVG output interval) for better compatibility with the model builder GUI.

 ### Notices for intended changes that may affect backwards compatibility:
 + We intend to deprecate the unused phenotype variables `relative_maximum_attachment_distance`, `relative_detachment_distance`, and `maximum_attachment_rate` from `phenotype.mechanics.`